Trellon/Starter-Theme/README.md

 code reuse goes down, time to compile goes up, and there's an overall loss of velocity around styling a website.

 This theme deals with applicability through abstraction.
-Common theming challenges, such as grids, icons, font styles, blocks, menus and other components are defined in layouts and components as mixins.
-Each mixin has variables that define selectors, which allow them to be applied to a range of different situations.
-Instead of organizing actual styles in the layout and component partials, these are used to define mixins that are later applied in theme files.
+Common theming challenges, such as grids, icons, font styles, blocks, menus and other components are defined in layouts and components partials as mixins.
+Each mixin has variables that define selectors, which allows them to be applied to a range of different situations.
+Instead of organizing styles within layout and component partials, these are used to define mixins that are later applied in theme files.

 The result is increased effiicency when implementing very complex themes, reduction of effort related to maintaining a theme, and more consistent use of styles throughout each website.